-Summit Water maintains seven (7) well sites with system source water being supplied by six (6) active wells and a wholesale connection with Lakewood Water District.
-The current wholesale contract allows for maximum transfer of 1.75 million gallons per day.
-The total water pumped from Summit Water sources was 237 million gallons with an additional 478 million gallons purchased by wholesale agreement with Lakewood Water District.
-Our source wells have a varying operating depth of 195 to 600 feet.
-Storage facilities consist of three (3) standpipe tanks and two (2) ground level tanks with a combined storage capacity of approximately 7.0 million gallons.
+Summit Water maintains a total of seven (7) well sites with system source water being supplied by four (4) wells and a wholesale connection with Lakewood Water District.
+The current wholesale contract allows for a maximum transfer of 2.0 million gallons per day (MGD).
+Summit Water continues its discussions with Lakewood Water District in an effort to secure an additional 1.0 MGD, which would bring our maximum wholesale contract total to 3.0 MGD (1,095,000,000 gallons annually) and provide a pumping capacity of approximately 2,080 gallons per minute.
+Our storage facilities consist of three (3) standpipe tanks and two (2) ground level tanks with a combined storage capacity of approximately 7.0 million gallons.
 Potable water and fire flow are supplied through approximately 110 miles of water pipe ranging in size from 2 to 16 inches.
 The system is operated as a gravity fed system, which means water flows in and out of the standpipe tanks to meet system demand as well as maintaining adequate system pressure.
-The distribution system is divided into five (5) pressure zones ranging from a hydraulic elevation of 595 to 125 feet.
-Pressure reducing valves (PRV stations) are located throughout the system where distribution pipes cross pressure zone boundaries.
-PRV stations are use to step-down the pressure on the distribution system as water flows downhill and gains pressure.
-Although Summit Water operates and maintains PRV stations on the distribution system, these stations are meant to protect water main infrastructure, not private plumbing systems (plumbing beyond the water meter).
-The Company recommends that individual PRVs be installed on all private plumbing systems located in the lower elevation pressure zones.
-If you would like to know what pressure zone you are located in or have other questions regarding system operations please give us a call at (253) 537-7781 or email us at service@summitwater.org and we will have the appropriate personnel respond to your request.
+If you have any questions regarding how the system operations please give us a call at (253) 537-7781 or email us at service@summitwater.org and we will have the appropriate personnel respond to your request.